zendframework/zf2-documentation/docs/languages/en/modules/zend.service-manager.delegator-factories.rst

        }
    }

-You can then instruct the service manager to handle the service ``'buzzer'`` as a delegate:
+You can then instruct the service manager to handle the service ``buzzer`` as a delegate:

 .. code-block:: php
    :linenos: